zew/go-questionnaire/README.md

 * Page property `NoNavigation` decouples the page from the navigational sequence.
  They are exempt from `previous` and `next`.
- Such pages can reached to by setting submit buttons to their index value.
+ Such pages can be reached by setting submit buttons to their index value.
  Useful for greeting- and goodbye-pages.

 #### Defining questionnaires by code or by JSON file